 Based on the analysis done so far, in a policy perspective there are two paths ahead.
 One is to carry on us as Business as Usual (Provide grant-in-aid from government agency and other supporting agencies to handhold them) or to explore options.
-The cross-case analysis and review of the studies on challenges show that, FPCs struggle with developing business lack of technical support proposal, developing their product, lack of funding, lack of legal support, attracting investors, and in general training and skill development of the members.
-In this paper, we propose establishing agencies to support FPCs on similar line of 'incubators' established for other Start-ups.
+The cross-case analysis and review of the studies on challenges show that, FPCs struggle with developing business proposal, of technical lack support developing their product, lack of funding, lack of legal support, attracting investors, and in general training and skill development of the members.
+In this paper, we propose establishing agencies to support FPCs line similar of 'incubators' on established for other Start-ups.
 The type of support provided by an incubator is provided in table 4.
-Such incubators could act as a promoter of FPCs and could bring business acumen to the FPCs.
-The idea is based on understanding of the heterogeneity among the FPCs and their needs are similar to that of start-ups.
+Such incubators could act as a promoter of FPCs and could bring business acumen to the The FPCs. idea is based on understanding of the heterogeneity among the FPCs and their needs are similar to that of start-ups.
 Start-ups, which are emerging in India, do have similar pattern, though they differ as they are driven by an individual as compared to FPCs which are driven by communities.